taketwo/pmd_camboard_nano/README.md

 * `~update_rate` (default: 30)
   how often (Hz) to download and publish new data from the camera

+* `~flip_vertical` (default: true)
+  flip the output images/point clouds vertically, so that the first row is swapped with the last and so on

 ### Dynamically reconfigurable parameters

 Use the [dynamic_reconfigure][] package to update these parameters in runtime: